Investment

 Request Regular Inspections and Maintenance

-To ensure that your property stays in tip-top condition, you our your property manager should carry out regular inspections that will help you identify and address pet-related damage early.
-This proactive approach can prevent minor issues from becoming major problems and can keep your tenants happy, too.
+To ensure your property stays in tip-top condition, your property manager should conduct regular inspections to help you identify and address pet-related damage early.
+This proactive approach can prevent minor issues from becoming major problems and keep your tenants happy.

 Create Clear Pet Policies

-In the US, the Fair Housing Act covers assistance animals and service dogs.
-Assistance animals are those that provide assistance, perform tasks for someone with a disability, or offer emotional support.
+In the US, the FU.S.r Housing Act covers assistance animals and service dogs.
+Assistance animals provide assistance, perform tasks for someone with a disability, or offer emotional support.
 The Act ensures that landlords cannot discriminate against these pet owners.
 However, you can create policies in line with these laws that also protect your property.

-Establishing clear pet policies is essential for managing expectations and responsibilities and ensuring your tenants understand what’s required of them.
+Establishing clear pet policies is essential for managing expectations and responsibilities and ensuring tenants understand their requirements.

 Your pet policies should outline:

-• Pet deposits and fees: Charge a refundable pet deposit and/or a non-refundable pet fee to cover potential damages and additional cleaning costs.
+- Pet deposits and fees: A refundable pet deposit and a non-refundable pet fee are charged to cover potential damages and additional cleaning costs.

 Summing Up

-With the real estate rental market set to grow from $2601 billion in 2023 to $2806 billion in 2024, offering pet-friendly accommodation can offer significant benefits.
-Not only will you have a greater pool of tenants to choose from, but you can also increase tenant retention.
-However, you need to take proactive steps to protect your rentals or tapping into this market will cost you more than you earn.
+With the real estate rental market set to grow from $2601 billion in 2023 to $2806 billion in 2024, offering pet-friendly accommodation can provide significant benefits.
+Not only will you have a larger group of tenants to choose from, but you can also increase tenant retention.
+However, you must take proactive steps to protect your rentals, or tapping into this market will cost you more than you earn.